Summary of key points

 This allows cooks to make wontons or dumplings to their own preference.

-Both also have a delicate outer layer and a succulent inner filling.
+Both also have a delicate outer layer and a juicy inner filling.

-These wrappers can be bought pre-made or made from scratch.
+These wrappers can be bought pre-made or made from scratch - or explore wonton wrapper substitutes and swaps for quick options.

 This helps home cooks and chefs save time, if needed.